A – Definitions of Ailments

 – Alternative therapy – The treatment of disease by means other than conventional medical, pharmacological, and surgical techniques.

-– Alteratives – Herbs used to modify nutrition so as to overcome morbid processes.
+– Alteratives – Herbs used to modify so as to overcome morbid processes.

 – Alzheimer's disease – Progressive dementia and brain degeneration.